cs1302uga/cs1302-ce05/README.md

 1. The symbolic link created in the last step is called `cs1302-ce05-doc`.
 You can see it if you change into your `public_html` directory and perform an `ls -l`.
 What are two things in the output of `ls -l` that let you know `cs1302-ce05-doc` is a symbolic link?

+   **NOTE:** If you made a typo while setting up the symbolic link in the previous step, then you may need to delete the link itself in the `~/public_html` directory before trying the recreate the link.

 1. Navigate to the following URL in your web browser, replacing `user` with your Nike
    username: